Balcora-Gate/hw-data-compiler/README.md

     2. Indicate which data categories you're interested in (comma seperated), valid arguments are `ship`, `weapon`, `subsystem`
 5. Data will be parsed and compiled, and written to the flagged destinations.

-Example of writing mod contents to file:
+Demonstration of writing mod contents to file:
 ```shell
 fear$ npm run compile -- -w